cosarara/fucking-weeb/README.md

 * The code is not pretty.
 Don't judge me as a programmer for it (it was my first scheme project after all)
 * Can't delete the last item
+* Shit's ugly when you have only one row of posters
+* Need a better poster-not-found image

 [the video]: http://www.cosarara.me/jaume/files/videos/fucking-weeb.webm